 A lot has been said recently about how difficult it is to get on the property ladder with young people staying at home with their parents or living in rented accommodation for much longer nowadays.
+You may have looked at houses in somewhere like Founders Village, but looking and buying are two completely different things.
 If you’re looking to buy your first home, here are some tips which might help you…

 Save save save

 It is literally ALL ABOUT the saving when it comes to buying a house.
 The bigger the deposit you can save up, the easier it will be to get a mortgage and the less you’ll have to pay each month and so the more saving you can do before you buy a house, the better.
 Try to cut down wherever possible, swap takeaways and meals out for cosy nights in, take a packed lunch to work instead of nipping in Pret, and drive on nights out instead of drinking (your liver will thank you too!).
 Wait for birthdays and Christmases and ask for things you really want rather than impulse buying and treating yourself.
 Ok, so saving may not sound like too much fun but it will all be worth it in the end when you’ve got a beautiful new home.

 Shop around for a mortgage